-1. To teach children basic Spanish vocabulary and beginning conversational Spanish skills.
+- To teach children basic Spanish vocabulary and beginning conversational Spanish skills.

-2. To familiarize students with Spanish speaking cultures and encourage interest in various cultures and peoples.
+- To familiarize students with Spanish speaking cultures and encourage interest in various cultures and peoples.

-To accomplish these goals, teachers will maximize childrens’ exposure to Spanish through a variety of activities including music, art, dance, movement, and more traditional academic learning activities.
+To accomplish these goals, teachers will maximize children’s exposure to Spanish through a variety of activities including music, art, dance, movement, and more traditional academic learning activities.
 The Spanish Program is intended as an enrichment activity; it is not an immersion program.

 The Spanish Program’s lead teachers are either native Spanish speakers or have lived and studied abroad.
 They integrate their knowledge of different cultures into their language instruction.
 Teachers will email parents once a month with updates and information about what is being covered in class.
 In January and May, teachers will complete a progress report for each student that will be sent to parents.
 If a parent has a concern, comment or question, he/she is encouraged to speak with the lead teacher first and then involve a member of the Spanish Board.

 Classes follow the school calendar.
-There are no classes on late opening Wednesdays or any other day school is not in session.
-Classes end for the school year on Thursday, May 18.
+There are no classes on any day school is not in session.

 If you wish to withdraw your child, please let us know as soon as possible as there is often a wait list.
-The last day to request a refund is Friday, October 27.
+The last day to request a refund is Friday, October 25th.

 Students are expected to attend classes regularly, arrive on time and participate in class activities and assignments.
-Parents are responsible for making sure that their children arrive on time to the assigned classroom.
+Parents are responsible for making sure their children arrive on time to their assigned classroom.
 The Spanish Program is only responsible for students once they are in the classroom.
 Visitors and volunteers are always welcome!

-Students are expected to meet the behavior standards of the Spanish teachers.
+Students are expected to meet the behavior standards of their Spanish teachers.
 If an issue arises, the teacher will discuss it with the student’s parent, and the teacher and parent will work quickly together towards a solution.
 If an issue persists and consistently disrupts the learning/progress of others in the classroom, the student may be asked to leave the program.
 In the event this happens, no refund will be given.

-Given the popularity of the Spanish program, all registrations and payments must be completed online (or registration forms and check payments turned in to the Abernethy Office) by Friday, September 8.
-If paying by check, make your check payable to "Abernethy PTA", write "Spanish" and the name(s) of the child(ren) on the memo line.
+Given the popularity of the Spanish program, all registrations and payments must be submitted online (below) or turned in to the Abernethy Office no later than Friday, September 6.

-Students are grouped in classes by grade level (Kindergarten/1st grade, 2nd/3rd grade, 4th/5th grade).
+Students are grouped in classes by grade level (Kindergarten, Kindergarten/1st grade, 2nd/3rd grade, 4th/5th grade).
 There are a limited number of spaces available.
 Students who participated in the program last year and their siblings are assigned to classes first.
-Students who are new to the program (and their siblings, if applicable) will be chosen by lottery to fill remaining spaces.
+Students who are new to the program (and their siblings, if applicable) will be chosen by lottery to fill the remaining spaces.
 If space is still available in the Kindergarten/1st grade classes after these assignments are made, 1st graders will be chosen by lottery first and then Kindergartners.
 We will notify you and refund your payment if there is not sufficient space for your child in the program.

-Parents will be informed of their child’s class placement by email and by a letter sent home with your child during the week of September 26.
+Parents will be informed of their child’s class placement by email and by a letter sent home with your child during the week of September 23.